Roosevelt, New Jersey: Politics

 Roosevelt is a historically Democratic jurisdiction in the state of New Jersey.
 Since the first presidential election after its incorporation as Jersey Homesteads, all 21 Democratic party nominees for president have carried the borough by a margin of 25 points or greater, even in the nationwide Republican landslides of 1956, 1972, and 1984 that saw New Jersey vote Republican by over 20 points, and Monmouth County vote Republican by over 30 points.
 The highest percentage of the vote won by a Democratic presidential candidate is the 94.68% of the vote won by Franklin Delano Roosevelt in 1944.
-Roosevelt in 1940, as well as Lyndon Johnsonin 1964 also won over 90% of the vote for the Democrats.
+Roosevelt in 1940, as well as Lyndon Johnson in 1964, also won over 90% of the vote for the Democrats.
 The highest percentage of the vote won by a Republican presidential candidate is the 36.11% of the vote won by Ronald Reagan in 1984.

-Similarly, all 23 Democratic party nominees for governor of New Jersey since 1937 have carried Roosevelt with three campaigns, Robert B. Meyner in 1953 and 1957, and Brendan Byrne in 1973 each breaking 90% of the vote for the party.
-Meyner's 1957 campaign which garnered 93.52% being the largest total won by any gubernatorial candidate in Roosevelt since the borough's incorporation.
+Similarly, all 23 Democratic party nominees for governor of New Jersey since 1937 have carried Roosevelt with three campaigns, Robert B. Meyner in 1953 and 1957, and Brendan Byrne in 1973, each breaking 90% of the vote for the party.
+Meyner's 1957 campaign, which garnered 93.52% was the largest total won by any gubernatorial candidate in Roosevelt since the borough's incorporation.
 The best showing by a Republican gubernatorial nominee was the 46.13% received by Thomas Kean in 1985.
 In that election, Roosevelt was one of only three municipalities (along with Audubon Park, and Chesilhurst) in the entire state of New Jersey that supported Peter Shapiro.

 Education

 The Roosevelt Public School District serves public school students in pre-kindergarten through fifth grade at Roosevelt Public School.
-As of the 2018–2019 school year, the district, comprised of one school, had an enrollment of 83 students and 9.5 classroom teachers (on an FTE basis), for a student–teacher ratio of 8.7:1.
-In the 2016–2017 school year, Roosevelt had the 6th-smallest enrollment of any school district in the state, with 88 students.
+As of the 2021–22 school year, the district, comprised of one school, had an enrollment of 84 students and 8.0 classroom teachers (on an FTE basis), for a student–teacher ratio of 10.5:1.
+In the 2016–17 school year, Roosevelt had the 6th-smallest enrollment of any school district in the state, with 88 students.